JavaScript / TypeScript SDK

 To know exactly what variant of KameleoonException

-the method may throw you can check Throws
+the method may throw, check the Throws

 - TypeScript